MiquelMarinoEspinosa/trivia-php-refactor-kata/README.md

     - After these refactors, I can remove some extra duplicated `business` logic which is related to upgrade the `$this->places[$this->currentPlayer]`
     - Add a `safe guard` when player still stays at penalty box
     - Simplify penalty box `business logic` condition to reduce nesting levels
+    - Simplify penalty box `presentation logic` condition to reduce nesting levels
+        - Build the message via a `query` rather than using `variable` since I cannot inline the condition with a `ternary operator`
+        - Take avantage of the method and apply `tell don't ask` principle locating the penalty box condition inside the new method as well as the echo
+        - Create a new method to print the message keeping another to build the message